galnov/hello-world/README.md

 ---

-Let's start with a few terms in a table format:
+:sunrise: Let's start with a few terms in a table format:

 | Term | Definition |
 | ----------- | ----------- |